MoserMichael/python-obj-system/python-obj-system.md

 ### <a id='s1-2-2' />How classes are represented

-The built-in function [type](https://docs.python.org/3/library/functions.html#type), is returning the class of an object, when applied to a variable
+The built-in function [type](https://docs.python.org/3/library/functions.html#type), is returning the class of an object, when applied to a variable (to be more exact: type is a built-in class, and not a built-in function, more on that later)

 __Source:__